RAG Failure Mode Checklist

 7. Missing Metadata Filtering

 Section titled “7.
-Missing Metadata Filtering”What happens: The retriever searches across all documents when it should be scoped to a specific subset (e.g., a particular date range, department, or document type).
+Missing Metadata Filtering”What happens: The retriever searches across all documents when it should be scoped to a specific subset (for example, a certain date range, department, or document type).

 Symptoms:

-- Answers pull from wrong documents (e.g., last year’s report when the user asks about this year)
+- Answers pull from wrong documents (for example, last year’s report when the user asks about this year)

 - Cross-contamination between document categories